 Here's again where compassion steps in.
 It's okay to be where I am, to not be doing it all.
 To be at the bare minimum and just tolerating it.
 This will pass.
 We will make it to the other side.

 My reality is that I've lived with these issues all my life and my greatest strength has been determination.
-I refuse to let these illnesses destroy my life.
-I am perseverant and have used sheer will many times in my life to get through.
-I have always held hope for the rising sun on the outside of that mountain, and I've always found it.
-Yet, sometimes it's taken months and months.
+I refuse to let these illnesses destroy me.
+I am perseverant and have used sheer will many times to get through.
+I have always held hope for the rising sun on the other side of that mountain, and I've always found it.
+Yet, sometimes it's taken weeks, even months.

-Please know that those of us living with mental illness and also achieving our goals are working ten times as hard to get there.
-This is my truth and the truth of so many other people I know like me.
+Please know that those of us achieving even the smallest goals and living with mental illness are working ten times harder than most people.
+This is my truth and the truth of so many other people like me.

 I hope this was helpful...

-I hope this gave you some insight into the challenges those of us face living with bipolar and/or ocd.
+I hope this gave you some insight into the challenges those of us face living with mental illness.
 I hope that it will allow you to feel compassion when your friend or loved one is struggling and just can't do what they typically do.
-I also hope that, if you are suffering, you are able to give yourself some compassion for when your mountain is smack in the middle of your day.
-You're mountains are real, and we are capable of climbing them.
+I also hope that, if you are suffering, you are able to give yourself some grace for when your mountain is smack in the middle of your day and you just can't climb it.
+You're mountains are real, and we are capable of climbing them one step at a time, no matter how long it takes.

-Sarah Dionne is a licensed psychotherapist, Ayurvedic nutritionist and light worker in Halifax, Massachusetts.
+Sarah Dionne is a licensed psychotherapist, light worker in Halifax, Massachusetts.
 Learn more about Sarah.

 Find more posts like this one.